victorjoh/lions-pride-inn/README.md

 For this exercise, MoreUnit 3.3.1 works fine, but in some other projects the jumping does not work.
 I suggest installing MoreUnit 3.3.0 instead.
-It works for both this exercise and other.
+It works for both this exercise and other projects.
 To install MoreUnit 3.3.0, do the following:

 1. Download [org.moreunit.updatesite-3.3.0.zip from their releases on github](https://github.com/MoreUnit/MoreUnit-Eclipse/releases/download/v3.3.0/org.moreunit.updatesite-3.3.0.zip).